-Immunotherapy clinical trial gives four-time skin cancer survivor
+Immunotherapy clinical trial gives four-time skin cancer survivor another chance

 As a child growing up in the 1950s, Dean Potter spent a great deal of time outdoors working on his family’s Rhode Island farm, playing at the beach and sailing on the bay.
 But he didn’t use sunscreen, because the product was still in its infancy back then.